Advancing Direct Air Capture (DAC) for Community Benefit and Climate Action

 Learn directly from scientists and engineers involved in Direct Air Capture (DAC) research and deployment.
 Questions to be discussed will include how DAC works, current technological developments, and potential impacts on communities and the environment.

-Featuring Chris Jones and Matthew Realff from the Georgia Tech Direct Air Capture Center and Ben Wernette from the Southern States Energy Board.
+Featuring Chris Jones and Matthew Realff from the Georgia Tech Direct Air Capture Center and Ben Wernette from the Southern States Energy Board and Judy Xie from Georgia Tech School of Chemical and Biomolecular Engineering.
 Facilitated by Erica Holloman-Hill from Ayika Solutions and the Georgia Tech SCoRE External Advisory Council and Alexandra Rodriguez Dalmau from Georgia Tech SCoRE.

 Value for Attendees